Harassment and Bias Prevention Training Program 2023

 • How to report and respond to violations.

-No matter which training option (EVERFI or other program) is chosen, station staff must complete their training no later than September 30, 2023, for their station to qualify for an FY2024 CSG.
-Head of Grantees and Licensee Officials must certify their station’s compliance with this requirement in the FY2024 CSG Agreement and Certification of Eligibility which is scheduled to be released in CPB’s Integrated Station Information System in early November 2023.
+No matter which option is chosen, station staff must complete their training no later than September 30, 2024, for their station to qualify for an FY2025 CSG.
+Head of Grantees and Licensee Officials must certify their station’s compliance with this requirement in the FY2025 CSG Agreement and Certification of Eligibility which is scheduled to be released in CPB’s Integrated Station Information System in early November 2024.

 Stations using training other than EVERFI must keep records of all personnel who were trained each year as proof of compliance.

-We know you share our commitment to maintaining a work environment that promotes inclusion and is free from all forms of discrimination, harassment, and bias.
+We know you share our commitment to maintaining a work environment that promotes inclusion.
 CPB appreciates your cooperation with this requirement.

 For additional information, please see the FAQs below.